jasonewall/promitto/README.md

 `promitto.reject(reason?: any)`

 Return a promise mock that is already rejected to the provided value.
-Any callbacks added by then, catch, or finally will be imediately executed.
+Any callbacks added by `then`, `catch`, or `finally` will be imediately executed.

 ```ts
 const p = promitto.reject(new Error('Missing pets!'));